ViaHero · Updated June 25, 2019

 Pro tip: If you surf, you’re in luck—Rincon is known as the best surf spot in the Caribbean.

-Search for Amazon parrots in El Yunque Rainforest
+#14: Scan the trees for parrots in El Yunque Rainforest

 The only tropical rainforest in the US, El Yunque is both an unparalleled hiking spot and home to the endangered Amazon parrot.
 Keep an eye out for the parrot’s bright red and green plumage, especially around the forest’s largest trees where the parrots make their nests.